yufongpeng/AnovaBase.jl/docs/src/Algorithm_AnovaGLM.md

 \end{aligned}
 ```
 ### Type II
-The included facrors are defined as follows,
+The included predictors are defined as follows,
 ```math
 \begin{aligned}
     \mathcal{B}_j &= \{k \in \mathcal{P}\, |\, k \text{ is not an interaction term of }p_j \text{ and other terms}\}\\\\